Tadej Pogačar: 2025 – fourth Tour win, Flanders-Liège-Lombardia triple

 In April, Pogačar raced the Tour of Flanders, and was considered one of the top pre-race favorites alongside Mathieu van der Poel.
-During the race, Pogačar attacked repeatedly, finally distancing van der Poel on the final ascent of the Oude Kwaremont and soloing the final 19 km to win his second Tour of Flanders title.
+During the race, Pogačar attacked repeatedly, finally distancing himself from van der Poel on the final ascent of the Oude Kwaremont and soloing the final 19 km to win his second Tour of Flanders title.
 A week later, in his Paris-Roubaix debut, Pogačar managed to form a two-man lead group with van der Poel that went deep into the race.
 However, on sector 9 with 38 km to go, Pogačar crashed on a right-hand turn, forcing him to change his bike and leaving van der Poel at the front.
 He tried to come back but he was forced to change his bike again following a puncture.
 He ended up finishing second, more than a minute behind van der Poel.

 Pogačar concluded his first part of the season at the Ardennes classics.
 He first raced the Amstel Gold Race where, after following an attack by Alaphilippe on the Kruisberg, he was caught by Evenepoel and Skjelmose, and ultimately sprinted to a second place.
-At La Flèche Wallonne, he attacked on the last passage on the Mur de Huy, winning with a margin of 10 seconds, the biggest at La Flèche Wallonne since Igor Astarloa in 2003.
+At La Flèche Wallonne, he attacked on the last passage on the Mur de Huy, winning by a margin of 10 seconds, the biggest at La Flèche Wallonne since Igor Astarloa in 2003.
 Finally, he secured a win at Liège-Bastogne-Liège by attacking for the second consecutive year on the La Redoute and soloing to victory.